 The world of digital content marketing doesn’t go to sleep.
 As a business, whether big or small, you must create content daily to raise awareness about your products, promote your brand, or showcase what kind of values you foster as a company.
 When you churn content daily, one way or another you’re going to hit a wall and not know what else to talk about.
 So how can you ensure freshness and relevance in your content plan?

 One way to do this is to link social media content and email marketing.
 It is a common misconception to approach email marketing as outdated simply because it is one of the first forms of digital communication made available en masse.
 However, the truth is just the reverse-- email marketing continues to dominate information channels because it is still, and always will be, a direct and effective way to tap a specific audience.

-On average, the ROI in email marketing is up to 4x higher than other social media or digital marketing channels.
+On average, the ROI in email marketing is up to 4x higher than other social media marketing or digital marketing channels.
 This reason alone is more than enough to consider email marketing as an integral part of your digital marketing strategy.
 If you are looking for ways to boost your email content plan, you can start by reviewing your existing social media content and following these tips to repurpose previously posted content.

 Bridging the Gap Between Social Media Content and Email Marketing

 People can’t help but pay attention to their emails because messages that show up in one’s inbox appear more direct and personal.
 Emails can be personalized so the copy can be coded so that it mentions your name in the subject or the body.
 It is also a way to distance your content from the information clutter that appears in the endless scrolling loop of social media feeds.
 So if you want a clearer and “quieter space” to talk to your audience, start by repurposing your social media content for email.